 On Sunday, Grill-Man hid away quietly, secretly napping.
 My girl and I laid around on our favorite couch and watched movies.
 At some point, she convinced me that a trip to Mr Gene’s Beans for ice cream was on our list.
 Really, it wasn’t on my list.
 My list consisted of me laying quietly on the couch.
 I was perfectly happy there.

-Later, as I stood in line with my young adult child I smiled that we were here again as we had been many times before when she was little.
+Ironically, as I stood in line with my young adult child I smiled that we were here again as we had been many times before when she was little.
 We ordered ice cream and walked to the benches on the Bluff overlooking Mobile Bay and sat for a spell.
 On the way back from the bluff we reflected on the weekend and our highlights.
 We squeezed in a stop and shop at our favorite book store, Page and Palette.
 It was a good day.

-I was happy until I realized I had to return to work.
+In summary, I was happy until I realized I had to return to work.
 The real world started again on Monday filled with work, laundry and everything else that I had allowed to pile up.
 A hot bowl of chicken soup was what sounded good to me.

 Y’all come back, now!